Can I be fired without any notice?

 - what you did was not very serious

-- your employer didn't give you a chance to correct your behaviour
+- your employer did not give you a chance to correct your behaviour

-- you've worked for your employer for a long time
+- you have worked for your employer for a long time

-It's important to get legal advice if you think your employer was wrong to fire you without notice.
+It's important to get legal advice or talk to your union if your employer: